 If you want to find out whether it's been built there are tools.
 You can clearly go to Google and search for a general concept of what you're trying to build.
-That might lead you to the USPTO, the United States Patent and Trademark Office, to see whether or not your idea, or you product could be patented.
+That might lead you to the USPTO, the United States Patent and Trademark Office, to see whether or not your idea, or your product could be patented.
 Proprietary stuff is important.
-Beyond Google and the USPTO you can also search great sites like [Product Ton 00:01:17], or TechCrunch, Mashable, VentureBeat, those are other great sites.
-Business Insider, you can search for the general idea, and find whether the press have talked about it.
+Beyond Google and the USPTO you can also search great sites like TechCrunch, Mashable, VentureBeat and Business Insider.
+You can search for the general idea and find whether the press have talked about it.

-Beyond on that though, I'll say more likely than not it has been done before.
-It's incumbent upon you if you want to do it better, and do it in a way that no one's done before, you've got to build a great team.
+Beyond on that, I'll say more likely than not it has been done before.
+It's incumbent upon you if you want to do it better to do it in a way that no one's done before.
+You also need to build a great team.
 You've got to have a product that is much more efficient on a different scale than any other before, and you've got to be willing to execute in a different way.
-Yeah, of course, go check those online tools to know whether they'll be legal obstacles, or people that will bother you while you're creating them.
+Of course you need to check online tools to know whether they'll be legal obstacles, or people that will bother you while you're creating them.
 Focus more on building something that can still sell, and can make you and your investors a lot of money.

 Invest in one of Chicago's Top Startups.